DougUOT/UFOs/README.md

 ## Summary

-As a final result, we have a webpage connecting to the database with UFO sighting information, and displaying it in an orderly table by date, city, state, country, shape, duration and comments.
-In addition, we have added additional features to filter or clear table results.
+As a final result, we have a webpage connecting to the database with UFO sighting information and displaying it in an orderly table by date, city, state, country, shape, duration and comments.
+In addition, we have added additional features to filter or precise table results.

-In the future, as a recommendation to improve this project, new features may be added suc as a search field.
+In the future, as a recommendation to improve this project, new features may be added, such as a search field.